jkredzvr/HoloTouch/README.md

 * Vuforia
 * Hololens
 * Augmented visual on top of 3D printed model using the Hololens.
-Tracking of the model handled by Vuforia, which tracks 4 image trackers located on the corner of the 3D model.
+Tracking of the model handled by Vuforia, which tracks 4 image trackers located on the corners of the 3D model.

 ## System Requirements
 The [HoloLens website](https://docs.microsoft.com/en-us/windows/mixed-reality/install-the-tools) includes a checklist of recommended installed for HoloLens Development.
 This project uses Unity 2017.2.1p2 as it is recommended version for developing with Vuforia at the moment.
 This project repository will include Vuforia, so downloading it will be unnecessary.